dodo/uzful/README.md

     luadoc -d doc/ *.lua

+    for more detailed infos look into the [uzful wiki](https://github.com/dodo/uzful/wiki).

 ## TODO

 if you have some nice feature in rc or in mind, let me know about it.